 The Company's condensed consolidated financial statements have been prepared on the basis of the Company continuing as a going concern for the next 12 months.
-Management believes that the Company's existing \$239.4 million in cash and cash equivalents, will allow the Company to continue its operations for at least the next 12 months.
+Management believes that the Company's existing cash and cash equivalents, together with the net proceeds from the IPO, will allow the Company to continue its operations for at least the next 12 months.
 In the absence of a significant source of recurring revenue, the continued viability of the Company beyond that point is dependent on its ability to continue to raise additional capital to finance its operations.
 If the Company is unable to obtain additional funding, the Company may be forced to delay, reduce or eliminate some or all of its research and development programs, product portfolio expansion or commercialization efforts, which could adversely affect its business prospects, or the Company may be unable to continue operations.

-The accompanying unaudited interim condensed consolidated financial statements as of September 30, 2022 and for the three and nine months ended September 30, 2022 and 2021 have been prepared by the Company in conformity with generally accepted accounting principles in the United States of America ("U.S. GAAP") and, pursuant to the rules and regulations of Article 10 of Regulation S-X of the Securities Act published by the Securities and Exchange Commission ("SEC") for interim financial statements.
+The accompanying unaudited interim condensed consolidated financial statements as of March 31, 2020 and for the three months ended March 31, 2020 and 2019 have been prepared by the Company in conformity with generally accepted accounting principles in the United States of America ("U.S. GAAP") and, pursuant to the rules and regulations of Article 10 of Regulation S-X of the Securities Act published by the Securities and Exchange Commission ("SEC") for interim financial statements.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with U.S. GAAP have been condensed or omitted pursuant to such rules and regulations.
 However, the Company believes the disclosures are adequate.
-These unaudited interim condensed consolidated financial statements should be read in conjunction with the Company's audited financial statements and notes thereto for the year ended

-December 31, 2021 included in the Company's Annual Report on Form 10-K for the year ended December 31, 2021 filed with the SEC on March 9, 2022 (the "Annual Report").
+These unaudited interim condensed consolidated financial statements should be read in conjunction with the Company's audited financial statements and notes thereto for the year ended December 31, 2019 included in the Company's final prospectus that forms part of the Company's Registration Statement on Form S-1 (Reg.
+No. 333-237212), filed with the SEC pursuant to Rule 424(b)(4) on April 8, 2020 (the "Prospectus").